nigro-cominotti/gpos/README.md

 ## Export Local Group Policy Settings

-To create a backup for local policy policy settings on your local PC, run this command at Command Prompt:
+To create a backup for local policy settings on your local PC, run this command at Command Prompt:

 ```LGPO.exe /b backup_path```